I fell in love with backyard permaculture design and gardening years ago.

 Permaculture example #1

 Instead of relying on buying chicken feed, you create and design a backyard system that benefits feeding your chickens instead of just ‘keeping them’.
 You’ll create different areas for them to eat from, let areas rest so it can re-grow, grow mealworms or grass sprouts for them to it.
 You’ll put your chickens to work and let them do the composting for you.
 Your chickens get to free-range and control pests, eat up decomposing fruit from fruit trees.
-You let the coop bedding and manure to rest and decompose which you’ll fertilize your garden with which helps your plants to grow and builds up your soil.
+You let the chicken coop bedding and manure to rest and decompose which you’ll fertilize your garden with which helps your plants to grow and builds up your soil.
 You also get happy chicken eggs!
 If you have the space you’ll grow some grain for your chickens for the winter months.

 Permaculture example #2